-The rise in technology has caused for more distractions and inattentive driving.
-Since the advent of mobile devices, thousands of individuals have been killed in car accidents due to texting while driving.
+The rise in technology has caused more distractions and inattentive driving.
+Since the advent of mobile devices, thousands of individuals have been killed in car crashes due to texting while driving.
 In recent years, most states have incorporated prohibitions on the use of cellphones while operating a vehicle into their legal systems.

-Pennsylvania laws strictly ban text messaging while driving, in addition to outlawing the use of a cellphone other than using with a hands-free device.
+Pennsylvania laws strictly ban text messaging while driving, in addition to outlawing the use of a cellphone other than using it with a hands-free device.
 Despite national campaigns directed to discourage drivers from texting while driving, accidents are still occurring every day.

 Let’s be honest; you know that you are not supposed to text and drive.
-Texting while Driving became agianst the law in Philadelphia in 2010 and the whole state in 2011, so it’s unlikely the illegality of this action would take you by surprise.
+Texting while driving became against the law in Philadelphia in 2010 and the whole state in 2011, so it’s unlikely the illegality of this action would take you by surprise.
 You’ve probably heard this via word of mouth, radio, television ad, etc. On top of this, it’s just plain foolish.
 You know that if your eyes are on your phone, there’s simply no way that you can give your full attention to the road.